 a.
 SSC176 World Regional Geography, SOC132 Multicultural Study, SSC177 Cultural Anthropology, LIT176 World Literature, LIT177 Modern World Literature, HST131 Survey of Civilization I, HST132 Survey of Civilization II, or a five (5) credit hour foreign language course.

-Lifetime Fitness & Health 3 hours a.
-HPR101 Concepts of Physical Health (2) or HPR177 Personal & Community Health (3)b.
+- a.
+HPR101 Concepts of Physical Health (2) or HPR177 Personal & Community Health (3)) or HPR176 Lifestyle Management (2) - b.
 Physical Activity course from approved list (1)

 Students who have completed basic training for the armed services may be excused from the Lifetime Fitness & Health requirement.
-(Military transcript must be on file in the Office of the Registrar.)Computer Skills 3 hours
+(Military transcript must be on file in the Office of the Registrar.)
+Computer Skills 3 hours